What is a Peer Advisor?

 - Other duties as assigned or as suggested by you!

-Peer Advisors commit to the current academic year, and volunteer a minimum of 5 hours per week, which includes in-office hours advising students on what program might suit them best, or assisting applicants prior to their departure.
-Upon selection Peer Advisors must attend 2 training sessions which is planned around the group's schedule.
+Peer Advisors commit to the current academic year, and volunteer a minimum of 5 hours per week, which may vary based on your committee, assisting applicants prior to their departure.
+Upon selection Peer Advisors must attend 1 training session which is planned around the group's schedule.

 - Networking opportunity to potentially be hired in the field of International Education one day

 - Recommendations for future employment